 Weighing up to a whopping 3 kgs, these melons are round-shaped fruits with a webbed greenish and yellowish tinge.
-Their flesh is both sweet and refreshing and their texture is usually chewy.
-Ideally, it takes around two months or more to successfully cultivate a Sky Rocket Melon.
+Their flesh is both sweet and refreshing, and their texture is usually chewy.
+Ideally, it takes around 2 months or more to successfully cultivate a Sky Rocket Melon.

 13. Honey Globe Melon

-Primarily found in the Southeast Asian regions, these melons are best known for their short harvesting period and expensive price.
+Primarily found in the Southeast Asian regions, these melons are best known for their short harvesting period and high price tag.
 As you’d probably guess from the name, these melons are extremely sweet and completely round in shape.

 With more than 20% of sugar content, the Honey Globes are also one of the tastiest and sweetest melons available.
-Their rind is thick with white or greenish marks.
-Their flesh, on the other hand, is white, soft, and juicy.
+Their rind is thick with white or greenish marks, with the fleshy part being white, soft, and juicy.

 14. Gac Melons

-The inner fruit of gacs is made from two different parts and both can be consumed.
+The inner fruit of gacs is made from two different parts, both edible.
 Gacs are primarily used as a vegetable owing to their unique taste.
 They are not as sweet and often resemble the taste of avocados.
-This is also the reason why these melons are widely used while making soups, stews, and curries.
+In fact, it’s for this reason that these melons are widely used while making soups, stews, and curries.

 15. Autumn Sweet

 This is yet another unbelievably sweet variant of Melon.
-Like many other melon variants, Autumn Sweets have a round shape, weighing up to a whopping 1.3 kgs.
-Their skin has a golden yellowish hue and their flesh is primarily white.
-Autumn Sweet melons are extremely sweet and their texture is both tender and watery.
+Like many other melon variants, Autumn Sweets have a round shape, weighing up to 1.3 kgs.
+Their skin has a golden yellowish hue, and their flesh is primarily white.
+Autumn Sweet melons are extremely sweet, and their texture is both tender and watery.

 Well, now that you have a detailed insight into what Melons are, what are you waiting for?
 Take your pick and grow them at home to enjoy ripe, sweet melons all year round!